This article may contain compensated links. Please read the disclosure for more info.

-These intervals are what creates the different characters of scales.
-Major, minor, modal or any kind of scale.
+Precisely these intervals are the elements that create the different styles of scales—major, minor, modal, or any scale.

 This formula is what I will teach you today.
 But first, let's review some basics.

-I have written more about major scales here, but for this lesson, I'll just remind you how the major scale is built.
+I have written more about major scales here, but I'll remind you how the major scale is built for this lesson.

-Then we'll use it to make 3 types of minor scales with a formula that's easy to remember.
+Then we'll use it to make three types of minor scales with a formula that's easy to remember.
 Another advantage here is that the fingering stays the same!

 When you know the major scale pattern, you can play a major scale from any key on the piano.
 This is the only pattern you actually need to memorize since you'll learn the formula for minor scales below!